filannim/ManTIME/README.md

 Put the .tml files in a particular folder and run the pipeline.py script.

-    $ python pipeline.py <folder_path>
+    $ python pipeline.py <folder_path> [-pp]

+the option -pp uses the post-processing pipeline on top of the CRFs model.

-or if you want to annotate just a sentence, than use the following command:
+You can also annotate just a sentence using the following command:

     $ echo "<sentence>" | python annotate_sentence.py